 Deep tissue massage can also mean applying really forceful and deep pressure to muscles of the body.
 The therapist will use their fists, elbows and often climb on the table to get better leverage to apply more pressure.
 Deep tissue massage can also cause bruising and pain after a session.
 It can leave you feeling worse initially after a session in some cases.

 Old Style Rolfing is a form of really, really deep pressure applied to the muscles.
-It was meant to be painful.
+It was meant to be painful or so the students thought except when Ida had her hands on people, it was not painful.
 Newer style Rolfing uses less pressure and say it should not be painful.

 Whether or not deep tissue massage is painful or not depends on the therapists views of the definition of deep tissue.